jdwilkin4/fcc-forum-clone/CONTRIBUTING.md

 git add changed-file-name
 ```

-Now commit those changes to your local branch using the `git commit` command. _Try to make commit message descriptive, but not super verbose!_
+Now commit those changes to your local branch using the `git commit` command. _Try to make the commit message descriptive, but not super verbose!_

 ```
 git commit -m "commit message"